Standard C++ Modules

 #endif

-And you should put EXPORT to the beginning of the declarations you want to export.
+and put EXPORT on the declarations you want to export.

-Also it is suggested to refactor your headers to include thirdparty headers conditionally:
+Also, it is recommended to refactor headers to include third-party headers conditionally:

 #ifndef IN_MODULE_INTERFACE